commercionetwork/commercionetwork/x/documents/spec/README.md

 ## Abstract

-The `docs` module is the one that allows you to send a document to another user, and retrieve the list of documents that you have received.
+The `docs` module allows one to send a document to another user, and to retrieve the list of received documents receipts.

+**Accessible to everyone**

+## Transactions
 Using the `docs` module you can perform the following transactions.

-**Accessible to everyone**

 ### Sending a document
 In order to send a document you are required to have an account with some tokens inside it.